groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 #### 2. Run Demo
   * Checkout the SDK
-  * Set Your AppSid & AppKey
+  * Set Your ClientId & ClientSecret
   * Run Java console Demo
   * We recommend using JDK 13 to work with SDK